Pallesen01/spotify-playlist-downloader/README.md

 python gui.py
 ```

-Enter the playlist URL and an optional limit, then click **Start Download** to begin.
+Enter the playlist URL and an optional limit, choose a destination folder, then click **Start Download**.
 Console output from the downloader will be shown in the window.